 Registration details will be sent to Journal Club members: fill in the form below to join the club.
 If you’re already a member, look out for the registration link in your inbox!

-Dr Caroline Childs, Journal Club Chair
+Dr Caroline Childs, Journal Club Season 2 Chair

-Each session is chaired by Dr Caroline Childs, Nutrition and Metabolism subject lead in Medicine at the University of Southampton.
+Each session will be chaired by Dr Caroline Childs, Nutrition and Metabolism subject lead in Medicine at the University of Southampton.
 She received student-nominated awards for ‘most engaging lecturer’ and ‘best pastoral support’ and a colleague-nominated award for teaching excellence.
 Dr Childs is a Nutrition Society Ambassador and a South East Regional Representative for the Association for Nutrition.

 As she says, “Developing skills in critical appraisal is an essential part of being a competent nutrition professional – whether you’re a dietitian, nutritionist or health professional specialising in nutrition.”